Interview With Wyatt Andrews of CBS

 Secretary of State

-QUESTION: Madam Secretary, thanks for your time this afternoon.
+QUESTION: Madame Secretary, thank you for the time this morning.

 SECRETARY CLINTON: Thank you, Wyatt.